denisecase/MandArt/MandArt.docc/A01-GettingStarted.md

 ### Save MandArt

 To save your MandArt inputs,
-use File / Save on the menu or click on Tab 4.
-Save and then on the **Save Image Inputs** button.
+use File / Save on the menu or click on Tab "4.
+Save" and then on the **Save Image Inputs** button.

 The data is stored in a document with a .mandart extension.
 Inputs are stored in JSON format (a simple and common data format).